PGL50/Election_Analysis/README.md

-# Election_Analysis
+# PyPoll with Python

 ## Overview of the Election Audit

 ### A Colorado Board of Elections employee has requested an election audit of a recent congressional election.
-The election results were from 3 counties and 3 candidates with more than 379,000 votes recorded.
+The election results were from three counties and three candidates with almost 379,000 votes recorded.
+The winner of the election as well as the county with the greatest voter turnout was collected.

 ## Election Audit Results